 Reckless Driving is a major moving traffic violation.
 It is usually a more serious offense than improper driving, careless driving, or driving without due care and attention.
 This crime is often punishable by fines, imprisonment, or driver’s license suspension or revocation.

-There are a number of different statutes which address the offense of Reckless Driving.
-These are some of the more common ways a person can be charged with Reckless Driving:
+There are a number of different statutes which address the offense of a major moving traffic violation.
+Furthermore, these are some of the more common ways a person can be charged with this specific traffic violation:

-- Exceeding 80 miles per hour (mph) while driving within the boundaries of the Commonwealth;
+- Firstly, Exceeding 80 miles per hour (mph) while driving within the boundaries of the Commonwealth;

 - Exceeding the maximum posted speed limit by 20 miles per hour (mph) or more;

-- Driving a vehicle not under proper control;
+- Moreover, driving a vehicle not under proper control;

-- Driving a vehicle with inadequate or improperly adjusted brakes;
+- Also, driving a vehicle with inadequate or improperly adjusted brakes;

 - Driving too fast for the highway or traffic conditions;